barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 </extension-point>
 ```

 It tells the framework that the component accepts some `IdpDescriptor` on its `idp` extension point.
 The `IdpDescriptor` has still to be created to fulfill the definition.
-The `XMap` library allows to to map an XML document onto a Java Object.
+The `XMap` library allows to map an XML document onto a Java Object.

-Since Nuxeo 10.3, implementing the `Descriptor` interface for descriptor allow them to be automatically register them into the `DefaultComponent` registry and refer to it, without having to implements the usual `registerContribution` method.
-The list of descriptor registered for one component and an extension point name can be fetched using the `DefaultComponent#getDescriptors()` method.
+Since Nuxeo 10.3, implementing the `Descriptor` interface for descriptor allows them to be automatically registered into the `DefaultComponent` registry and refer to it, without having to implements the usual `registerContribution` method.
+The list of descriptors registered for one component and an extension point name can be fetched using the `DefaultComponent#getDescriptors()` method.

 Given the fact that descriptors are automatically registered, the component's code becomes: